Compute the stability path of a (possibly randomized) fitting procedure as introduced by Meinshausen and Buhlmann (2010).

 TRUE.- cores

 the number of cores to use.
-The default uses all the cores available.
+The default uses 1 core (safer in case your BLAS/LAPACK libraries are multithreaded)

 Value